 I’m having a final treatment about three weeks after my second one.
 During the final treatment, I will be having both FormaV and FractoraV.
 Following that, I plan to continue treatments once or twice a year for maintenance.
 Whether you do both FormaV and FractoraV depends on what you are looking to accomplish and that is something you should discuss with your provider.

-Take your time, shave properly, and don’t try and make it perfect and make sure you’re not pregnant and pee before you start you treatment!
+Take your time, shave properly, and don’t try and make it perfect and make sure you’re not pregnant and pee before you start your treatment!
 Other than that, I can’t think of anything else.
 I’d tell you not to over-think it and to seriously considering trying this treatment before considering more invasive options.
-I believe this is the most progressive non-surgical FDA approved treatment that is currently available.
+I believe this is the most progressive non-surgical FDA-approved treatment that is currently available.

 So far, I’m very pleased with the results and even if it only lasted 1 year it would have been worth every dime!
 Dr. C. just brought in this device and needs testimonials… This is a great time to get a great deal if you promise him you’ll share the results on google or yelp – nope, no pictures!
 Keep that in mind and thanks for reading!
 Bye for now!

-MEDICAL DISCLAIMER — The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
-All content, including text, graphics, images and information, contained on or available through this web site is for general information purposes only.
-The author makes no representation and assumes no responsibility for the accuracy of information contained on or available through this web site, and such information is subject to change without notice.
-You are encouraged to confirm any information obtained from or through this web site with other sources, and review all information regarding any medical condition or treatment with your physician.
-NEVER DISREGARD PROFESSIONAL MEDICAL ADVICE OR DELAY SEEKING MEDICAL TREATMENT BECAUSE OF SOMETHING YOU HAVE READ ON OR ACCESSED THROUGH THIS WEB SITE.
+MEDICAL DISCLAIMER — The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment.
+All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.
+The author makes no representation and assumes no responsibility for the accuracy of the information contained on or available through this website, and such information is subject to change without notice.
+You are encouraged to confirm any information obtained from or through this website with other sources and review all information regarding any medical condition or treatment with your physician.
+NEVER DISREGARD PROFESSIONAL MEDICAL ADVICE OR DELAY SEEKING MEDICAL TREATMENT BECAUSE OF SOMETHING YOU HAVE READ ON OR ACCESSED THROUGH THIS WEBSITE.